km-campbell/dqc_simulator/docs/source/getting_started.rst

 Starting with a monolithic circuit
 ----------------------------------

-For this demonstration, please put an openQASM 2.0 file in your working directory or any other accessible directory whose path you know.
+For this demonstration, please put an openQASM 2.0 (.qasm) file and the include (.inc) file that the .qasm file will import with the include statement in your working directory or any other accessible directory whose path you know.
 I will be using a file, defining a GHZ generation circuit, from `MQT Bench benchmarking suite <https://www.cda.cit.tum.de/mqtbench/>` which can be